Encaustic Painting

 Pastels

-Traditionally used in the 18th century for painting royal portraiture, the soft pastel medium can trace its roots back to prehistoric cave paintings.
+Used in the 18th century for painting royal portraiture, the soft pastel medium traces its roots back to prehistoric cave paintings.
 In and out of style in the last four centuries, pastels are now enjoying a modern-day resurgence of popularity, due to their intense colors, permanence and “immediate” handling.

-Pastels are the most permanent artists’ medium, if properly created and protected.
-Pastels should be done on an archival surface which is free of acid, and should be framed under glass, preferably with a spacer between the glass and the surface of the painting.
+Pastels are a permanent medium when properly created and protected.
+Pastels should be created on an archival surface free of acid, and framed under glass, preferably with a spacer between the glass and the surface of the painting.
 As the pigments are the same as those used in oil paintings, you should expect the same level of resistance to fading.

-Your pastel has been created and framed for maximum protection and permanence.
-It has been created on an acid-free and/or archival surface.
-The pastels used are the finest in light-fastness currently available on the market (equivalent to oils in light-fastness).
-It is currently framed with an acid free backing (and mat, if it has one).
-It is also framed with glass.
+Amy Sanders' pastels are created and framed for maximum protection and permanence on an acid-free and/or archival surface.
+The pastels used are the finest in light-fastness currently available on the market.
+She frames with an acid-free backing and museum glass.

 Sunset Across the Bay by Amy Sanders pastel